 How to Combat Tech Stress & Business Stress as an Entrepreneur

 There's enough stress involved in owning your own business—when technology makes it so you can work wherever and whenever, it's hard to find the balance between work and home.
 So, what can you do to limit both business stress and technology stress inside and outside the workplace?

-So what can you do to keep yourself from succumbing to tech stress?
-Since it’s essentially unavoidable to go screen-free in most offices, being tech-smart is the best way to remain stress-free in your digital life.
-If you find that technology is more of a source of stress than a convenience, consider taking some measures to unwind, and take a look at these steps to help you best utilize technology:
+Since it’s essentially unavoidable to go screen-free in most offices (and impossible as someone trying to make their own business successful in 2020), being tech-smart is the best way to remain stress-free in your digital life.
+If you find that technology is more of a source of stress than a convenience, consider taking some measures to unwind, and take a look at these steps below to help you best utilize technology.

 Practice Device Safety

-In order to work as efficiently as possible, it is important to be mindful of how you use your devices.
-Safely securing files, updating software, and avoiding mixing business and personal funds, files, and devices will ensure no overlap occurs and devices are adequately protected on all fronts.
-Carelessness in maintenance or Internet surfing can leave you victim to cybercrime, device failure, or file loss.
+Malfunctioning equipment, unsecured digital information and cyber theft are big contributors to business tech stress.
+Safely securing files, updating software and avoiding mixing business and personal funds, files and devices will ensure no overlap occurs and devices are adequately protected on all fronts.
+Carelessness in maintenance or internet surfing can leave you victim to cybercrime, device failure or file loss.

-If this is an issue of concern for your business as an owner or employee, consider looking into an identity theft protection service like LifeLock as an employee benefit to better safeguard personal information.
-Having peace of mind when it comes to being proactive and taking a few preventative security measures can save a lot of future hassle and stress in the long run.
+If this is an issue of concern for your business as an owner or employee, consider looking into an identity theft protection service like LifeLock as an employee benefit to safeguard personal information better.
+Having peace of mind when it comes to being proactive and taking a few preventative security measures can save a lot of future hassle and business stress in the long run.

-Although you may not always be able to unplug during a work day, taking time to part with technology when you can may result in higher productivity levels while working.
+Although you may not always be able to unplug during a workday, taking time to part with technology may result in higher productivity levels while working.
 It can also aid in relief from headaches, eye strain and even mild insomnia.
 Whether you choose to spend time enjoying the great outdoors or at home with a good book, there are countless screen-free ways to spend your time off the clock.